 The Children's Hospital Cleft and Craniofacial Clinic is the only approved cleft palate team in Tennessee.
 Cleft palate management is complicated, so the team must include:

-The team currently treats more than 200 patients in our region.
+The cleft palate team is approved by the Commission on Approval of Teams and currently treats more than 200 patients in our region with both efficiency and compassion.
 The cleft palate birth defect causes abnormal facial appearance, unclear speech, poor hearing, learning issues and poor dental health.
 Our cleft palate team understands that better hearing, improved speech and positive self-image are essential tools for children to develop and grow into adults.
-Read more about cleft lip and cleft palate.

 ENT doctors often work closely with audiologists.
 These speech and hearing specialists do tests with your child to measure his hearing, brain's response to sound and how well all parts of his ear are working.
 The audiologists can fit your child for a hearing aid, ear plugs and even cochlear implants.
 They also may test your child for central auditory processing disorder, which happens when your child does not process the information they hear because his brain is not fully coordinated with his ears.